What we’re looking for

 Applications must contain all of the following to be considered complete:

-- Completed online application, including language proficiency in English and Mandarin as indicated on the "Languages” section of the online application
+- Completed online application, including language proficiency in English and one or of five other languages (Hindi, Mandarin, Portuguese, Spanish, or Swahili) as indicated in the “Languages” section of the online application

 - Current resume